 - Preheat your oven to 350 degrees.

 - Butter a 9 inch springform pan.
 (I usually use the same stick I’m going to melt, before it’s melted of course.
-And you can use a 10 inch pan as well, there’s certainly enough of everything just be sure to adjust the baking time as needed.)
+And you can use a 10 inch pan as well, there’s certainly enough of everything just be sure to adjust the baking time as needed.
+In my experience the 10 inch shortens baking time 20 minutes.)

 - In a food processor blend graham crackers, sugar and melted butter.
 Press this into the bottom and about half-way up the sides of your pan.
 Put this in the refrigerator while you’re working on the filling.